 The United States must balance a strong defense with equitable, just practices and policy with other nations and peoples.
-Diplomacy, dialog and non-violent conflict resolution are in keeping with our nation's goals and principles and must be our first resort.
+Diplomacy, dialogue and non-violent conflict resolution (“Soft Power”) are in keeping with our nation's goals and principles and must be our first resort.

 Supporting self-determination of all nations and supporting the rights, liberties and well-being of the peoples of all nations and ethnicities best advance our principles, aspirations and interests.

 Our government should not engage in overt or covert efforts to destabilize other nations’ governments.

 The government of the United States should work with transnational corporations and lending institutions, the International Monetary Fund, and the World Bank (a) to improve regulation of financial systems to prevent economic disruptions and (b) to develop ways to better handle Third World debt, including debt forgiveness where repayment is not feasible.